Celebrity Autopsies With Disturbing Discoveries

 Advertisement

-According to the New York Post, one scene in "The Crow" called for actor Michael Massee, portraying the film's chief villain, to shoot Draven/Lee from a close distance.
+One scene in "The Crow" called for actor Michael Massee, portraying the film's chief villain, to shoot Draven/Lee from a close distance.
 Unbeknownst to Massee, a fragment from a previously used projectile had stuck in the barrel of the prop gun.
-When the actor fired, the gunpowder inside of the blank cartridge sent the fragment into Lee.
+When the actor fired, the gunpowder inside the blank cartridge sent the fragment into Lee.
 The actor died after six hours of surgery proved futile.

-According to the Los Angeles Times, medical examiners found a .44-caliber bullet lodged in Lee's spine, and believe that part of it tore into the actor's abdomen, raising questions about weapons procedure on movie sets.
-The real bullet had apparently been used for a close-up shot, and not properly discarded.
+Medical examiners found a .44-caliber bullet lodged in Lee's spine, and believe that part of it tore into the actor's abdomen.
+There were found to be a multitude of things about Lee's death that made no sense, and it led to questions being raised about weapons procedures on movie sets.
+For one, the bullet that killed him had apparently been used for a close-up shot, and not properly discarded.

 Advertisement